-In this EcoWatch guide on the solar incentives in Florida, you’ll learn:
+In this guide to the solar incentive programs and rebates available in Florida, you’ll learn:

 - Most efficient panels on the market